 A dehumidifier will ensure that mold won’t grow on clothing, furniture or towels, especially in a laundry room or bathroom where moisture levels are higher on average than in a bedroom or living room.

 Delicate electronics like computers, DVD players, and stereos won’t develop rust or corrosion on their cases or components.
 Using a dehumidifier will keep them working in top condition longer, protecting your investment in expensive equipment.

 Using a dehumidifier helps keep dust levels to a minimum, so you don’t have to clean nearly as often.

 Using a dehumidifier helps keep energy costs low by helping your air conditioning system work more efficiently.
 When the air is humid, the system must dehumidify the air and then cool it, which makes the system work harder.
 This leads to more wear and tear, more frequent maintenance, and a shorter lifespan.

 There are many styles and sizes of dehumidifiers available on the market, depending on the size of the area you plan to use it in and the humidity level in your home.
 A small unit would work in a bathroom, while a large capacity unit that empties into a drain is perfect for a basement.
 Whole house options are available for homes in high-humidity areas, or for people with severe allergies.

 Excess water and moisture can create a number of problems in your home or business.
-If you find water where it shouldn’t be, call the highly trained experts at ServiceMaster.
-Their technicians are certified in all levels of water damage restoration and will arrive quickly to stop the spread of the damage and begin the remediation process.
+If you find water where it shouldn’t be, call your local restoration contractor.
+Technicians are certified in all levels of water damage restoration and will arrive quickly to stop the spread of the damage and begin the remediation process.

-If mold growth has already begun, our professionals can contain the spread of the mold and remove all traces of it before it can jeopardize the health and safety of residents of the home.
-We also repair and restore items damaged by water and/or mold.
+If mold growth has already begun, our professionals can contain the spread of the mold and remove all traces of it before it can jeopardize the health and safety of the residents of the home.